How DCA works ?

 Given the fact that now we understand enough things about this relatively new cancer treatment, we can turn our attention from a scientific perspective to a more practical point of view.
 What are the possible experiences when using Sodium Dichloroacetate ?

 Bare in mind that the information we present is based on real and open observational data gathered from the clinical practise of top DCA therapy centers in the world.
 We must remember the main point which is true to every cancer case there is - the earlier the disease is caught and diagnosed, the sooner we take action, the better results we will achieve.
 The DCA treatment will not always provide positive outcomes and help everyone.

 The lowest positive response is disease stabilization.
 This means that the tumor stops spreading and growing.
-There are is no further evidence of cancer progression.
+There are no further signs of cancer progression.

 As a result of taking DCA, a much better positive response can be improved symptoms.
 Patients regain their appetite, feel more energized, reduce their fatigue, regain weight and feel less pain.
 These things tend to last for a sustained period of time.